simonw/airtable-export/README.md

 - Your Airtable base ID - this is a string starting with `app...`
 - Your Airtable personal access token - this is a string starting with `pat...`

-- The names of each of the tables that you wish to export
+If you just want to export a subset of your tables you also need to know the names of those tables.

 You can export all of your data to a folder called `export/` by running the following:

+    airtable-export export base_id --key=key

+This example would files for each of your tables, for example: `export/table1.yml` and `export/table2.yml`.

+Rather than passing the API key using the `--key` option you can set it as an environment variable called `AIRTABLE_KEY`.

+To export only specified tables, pass their names as additional arguments:

     airtable-export export base_id table1 table2 --key=key

-This example would create two files: `export/table1.yml` and `export/table2.yml`.

-Rather than passing the API key using the `--key` option you can set it as an environment variable called `AIRTABLE_KEY`.

 ## Export options